MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 a directory identifying the system architecture, such as `win32-x86-64`.
 A cross-platform version of the JAR can be created by compiling the native library on different systems and combining these platform-specific directories into a single JAR file.

+If you experience issues locating or loading the shared library, add `-Djna.debug_load=true` to the `java` command do print out debugging logs.